ganainy/raspberrypi-captive-portal/rpi-setup.md

 #### Steps to Set Up
 1. **Copy Code to a file**
-  - Create a file and paste the contents of [`listener.js`](../local-auth-server/listener.js) into it.
+ - Create a file and paste the contents of [`local auth server/listener.js`](https://github.com/ganainy/raspberrypi-captive-portal/blob/remote-captive/local%20auth%20server/listener.js) into it.

   ```bash
    sudo nano /opt/captive-portal-listener-node/listener.js
    ```